-Was the hazardous situation there long enough for the property owner to know about it through exercise of normal vigilance?
+Was the hazardous situation there long enough for the property owner to know about it through the exercise of normal vigilance?

 Was there a legitimate reason for the hazardous situation being there (such as an open manhole cover because of repairs being underway), and if so were appropriate warning signs and barriers in place?